Commission & Committee descriptions

 The other role is to oversee processes of recruitment, selection and evaluation of staff and interns, and any revisions of employee work descriptions and of the employee policy manual.

-This group meets about four times a year, usually by conference call, and is currently chaired by the Rev. Greg Alexander of the Christian Church in KY (Disciples of Christ) tradition.
+This group meets about four times a year, usually by conference call, and is currently chaired by the Rev. Lisa Lewis Balboa of the Christian Methodist Episcopal Church tradition.